afrze/css-animations/README.md

-# css-animations
+# List of animations

-A repo consisting interesting animations and animation references
+This repo contains reference for all the animations I find interesting.

+- Sliding Cards: